Lee Norfolk

 Lee Norfolk (born 17 October 1975 in Dunedin) is a New Zealand footballer who represented his country at junior level, scoring one goal in a 3-0 win over Fiji in Napier in 1991.

-He was the first New Zealander to play in the FA Premier League.
+He was the first New Zealander to sign a professional contract at a Premier league club and first to play in the FA Premier League.
 After graduating from the Ipswich Town youth team, he made 4 appearances for the first team, the first of which was at home to Southampton in the FA Premier League on 25 February 1995.

 Norfolk went back to his native New Zealand for a period with North Shore United before returning to England where he played for Sudbury, Needham, Halstead and Diss Town.
 Norfolk coaches Leiston FC who have won 3 championships in 3 years.

 In the latter days of his playing career, Norfolk played for Leiston and had a second spell with Needham Market.